Tallinn (Estonia)

 • Old City Marina (boat / yacht marina harbor) was opened in 2010 and is part of Tallinn Passenger Port (Old City Harbor).

 In 2015, Tallinn Passenger Port served nearly 9,8 million passengers (cruise ship and ferry combined).
 In 2016, the port handled a total of 271 cruise ship calls and around 474,000 passengers.
 In 2017, the cruise port had scheduled 314 ship calls and handled over 0,5 million tourists.
-In 2018, the cruise port handled 341 ship calls and around 565,000 passengers - a record year based on pre-booked berths and estimated passenger number.
+In 2018, the cruise port handled 341 ship calls and around 565,000 passengers - a record year based on pre-booked berths and estimated passenger numbers.

 Since January 2018, all LNG-powered marine vessels (ships running on liquefied natural gas as primary fuel) receive a 4% tonnage fee discount when berthing in Port Tallinn.
 The LNG fuel doesn't produce any solid (soot) particles and sulfur (in comparison to diesel engines), while the levels of NOx and COx emissions are significantly lower (in comparison to natural gas).